ViMoBr/Ada83_TLALOC/doc/markdown/introduction-eng.md

 ### 1.4 PHASE _"ERR_PHASE"_ ###

-The errors found in the previous phases are accumulated in the DIANA tree and presented in the _"err_phase"_. if there are errors, the following phases are not executed.
+The errors found in the previous phases are accumulated in the **DIANA** tree and presented in the **ERR_PHASE**.
+If there are errors, the following phases are not executed.
-The ERR_PHASE procedure without parameter is contained in the idl-err_phase.adb file of the src/ada_comp directory.
+The **ERR_PHASE** procedure without parameter is contained in the idl-err_phase.adb file of the src/ada_comp directory.

 <pre>
  <a href="../../src/ada_comp/idl-err_phase.adb">idl-err_phase.adb</a>
 </pre>

-It is separated from the _"idl"_ module.
+It is separated from the **IDL** module.

 <br></br>

-### 1.5 INTERMEDIATE CODE GENERATION PHASE (_"MICODE_GEN"_) ###
+### 1.5 MACRO ASSEMBLY CODE GENERATION PHASE (CODE_GEN) ###

-From the DIANA tree verified both syntactically and semantically, a form of intermediate machine code independent of the target hardware is elaborated.
+From the **DIANA** tree verified both syntactically and semantically, a form of intermediate machine code independent of the target hardware is elaborated.
 The first validated Ada 83 compiler targeted a stack machine interpreter.
 The only source accessible in C language is that of Ada-Ed.
 A later project conducted in Poland (see the doc/Thèses_Pologne folder) used an intermediate stack machine code, but with the intention of translating it into 386 machine assembler (A.Wierzinska's thesis).
-The translator from DIANA to "A-Code", an extension of the traditional P-Code of Pascal for Ada, was built by M.Cierniak and can serve as an example.
+The translator from **DIANA** to "A-Code", an extension of the traditional P-Code of Pascal for Ada, was built by M.Cierniak and can serve as an example.
 However, current processors (2024) are register machines and the most modern code optimizers, such as LLVM or simpler substitutes such as QUBE, work on a representation in 3-address operations and an SSA (Single Static Assignment) approach. the question therefore arises as to whether it is not judicious to aim for an intermediate code of this kind, easier to translate into assembler for example for RISC-V which has the advantage of being a modern and "clean" specification compared to Amd/Intel x86 processor very burdened by its history and the constraints of compatibility.

+The choice made for now is a median path where a stack machine macro-code is written by the **CODE_GEN** phase for assembly with **FASMG**.
+The stack machine has no optimized code, but the direct native code produced give some decent level of performance.

 <br></br>

-### 1.6 TARGET CODE GENERATION PHASE (_"CODE_GEN"_) ###
+### 1.6 FINAL TARGET CODE GENERATION PHASE ###

-The intermediate code is then translated into target machine code carried in ELF files which have the advantage of being not only directly executable, but of possessing a dynamic linking mechanism which makes it possible to do without a classic linker.
+The macro-code is then translated into target machine code carried in ELF files by direct assembly with the **FASMG** assembly engine.
+A single chunk binary executable is directly produced without linking step.

 <br></br>

 ### 1.7 LIBRARY MODULE WRITING PHASE (_"WRITE_LIB"_) ###

-The last operation of the compiler consists in manufacturing a block of DIANA tree which can be integrated into another later compilation which would use in clause "with" the module that one finishes compiling.
+The last operation of the compiler consists in manufacturing a block of **DIANA** tree which can be integrated into another later compilation which would use in clause "with" the module that one finishes compiling.
-Not all DIANA blocks of the module being compiled are to be saved because certain parts of the tree in $$$.TMP come from "with" clauses and therefore from library files already saved.
+Not all **DIANA** blocks of the module being compiled are to be saved because certain parts of the tree in **$$$.TMP** come from "with" clauses and therefore from library files already saved.
-However, the sequence of phases is such that the DIANA tree blocks to be saved (coming from the syntax analysis then from the semantic analysis) are separated by "withed blocks not to be saved".
-It is therefore necessary to relocate the nodes to be saved and compact them into a single range of blocks from which the .DCL, .BDY or .SUB file is made.
+However, the sequence of phases is such that the **DIANA** tree blocks to be saved (coming from the syntax analysis then from the semantic analysis) are separated by "withed blocks not to be saved".
+It is therefore necessary to relocate the nodes to be saved and compact them into a single range of blocks from which the **.DCL**, **.BDY** or **.SUB** file is made.
 A marking algorithm for relocation destroys the old tree (some pointers being deliberately denatured during marking).
-This is not serious insofar as there is no more operation to be done after this last phase, and that the examination of the DIANA tree, if it must be done, can be done by stopping before the _"write_lib"_ phase.
+This is not serious insofar as there is no more operation to be done after this last phase, and that the examination of the **DIANA** tree, if it must be done, can be done by stopping before the **WRITE_LIB** phase.
 This phase is performed by the procedure present in the file of src/ada_comp:
 <pre>
  <a href="../../src/ada_comp/idl-write_lib.adb">idl-write_lib.adb</a>